Young

 DRAWINGS FROM EXPERIENCES

-| If I am with a child while they are having a new experience at a farm or a zoo, I am also asking lots of awareness questions.
+If I am with a child while they are having a new experience at a farm or a zoo, I am also asking lots of awareness questions.
 "What color are the eyes?"
 "How do think it would feel if you could feel the elephant's skin?"
 "Some children ride on top of elephants - how would that feel?"
 Gardens have many fascinating insects, plants, stones, and so on.
 If we discuss them they notice so much more.
 When they draw the experience later, they will have so much more to remember and more to tell about in their drawings.
-You cannot draw what you never noticed in the first place.
+We cannot draw what we never noticed in the first place.
 Drawings express an experience. |

 |